What is the microbiome?

 Toxicity is a significant obstacle in the development of new medicines.
-The side effects associated with existing medicines are a concern for both patients and clinicians, and these can lead to sub-optimal treatment regimens or premature termination of the development program.
+The side effects associated with existing medicines are a concern for both patients and clinicians, and are often the reason for termination of development of a new drug, or can results in sub-optimal treatment regimens or poor patient compliance.

 Our Live Biotherapeutics are non-engineered strains of human commensal bacteria, originally isolated from healthy donors.
 As a result, 4D pharma's LBPs are expected have attractive safety profiles.

 This allows us to rapidly accelerate our therapies into the clinic, conducting first-in-human studies in patients to generate clinically relevant data much earlier than with traditional drug types, significantly shortening the drug development timeline.
 Inherently favorable safety and tolerability also significantly reduces one of the major early clinical development risks for any new drug, de-risking our drug candidates.

 Live biotherapeutics interact with human biological systems (immune, metabolic, neuronal, endocrine) through a wide range of mechanisms.